Wynkoop House: History

 Cornelius Wynkoop brought his family name to the New World when he settled in present-day Hurley in 1667.
 His descendants had reached Saugerties by the middle of the following century.
 The land on which the house is built was originally granted to Richard Hays and George Mealls by James II in 1688.
 A Wynkoop is known to have built the house; however which one in unclear as unlike most other Ulster County stone houses, there is no stone with the builder's initials.

 There is a date stone in the wall near the back door reading "1740", but they are not considered reliable sources for the true construction date of Ulster County stone houses, and other evidence suggests the larger portion of the house was added near the end of the century.
 It is likely that the smaller northern block was built around then.
 A 1763 map of Saugerties shows the house, the earliest known record.

 The longer wing was added sometime in the later 18th century.
 Its symmetrical stylings and dormer windows suggest a strong Georgian influence, and masons' marks on the bluestone window lintels bear dates in the 1790s.

 The upper floor was remodeled in the 1920s with contemporary interior decorations such as wainscoting.
 Up until that time, descendants of the Wynkoops had continued to live in the house and preserve it.
 Later owners also kept it in its original form.

 In the early 2000s one owner threatened to demolish it, claiming it was in advanced state of disrepair, and began plans to do so and develop the property as an office complex, clearing the surrounding trees.
 Local preservationists were able to stop the town from issuing the necessary permit.
 The Ulster County Genealogical Society expressed interest in using the house as its library.
+It is currently a private residence.